sezero/quakespasm/README.txt

   o  Use the "-noextmusic" option to disable this feature.

-  o  See README.music for more details, if necessary.
+  o  See  <README.music> for more details.

   4. Compiling